-Welcome Students and Families to the 2014-2015 School Year at Hyde Park Elementary School!
+Welcome Students and Families to the Hyde Park Elementary School Year!

 We look forward to partnering with you to make this our best year yet!